cheshirekow/cmake_format/cmake_format/doc/README.rst

     min_prefix_chars = 4

-    # If the statement spelling length (including space and parenthesis is larger
+    # If the statement spelling length (including space and parenthesis) is larger
-    # than the tab width by more than this amoung, then force reject un-nested
+    # than the tab width by more than this amount, then force reject un-nested
     # layouts.
     max_prefix_chars = 10